Tisawesomeness/Minecord/README.md

 - `&ping` - Pings the bot.
 - `&invite` - Get the invite link for the bot.
 - `&vote` - Get all the vote links.
+- `&credits` - See who made the bot possible.
 - `&purge [number]` - Cleans the bot messages.
 Requires Manage Messages permissions.
 - `&guild` - Shows guild info.
 - `&role <role|id>` - Shows role info.